 Finding a school

-If you need to find a school or nursery for your grandchild contact your local authority and ask for a list of schools in your area.
+Contact your local council for a list of schools in your area.
 You can also find details of local schools by going to the gov.uk website.
 Get as much information as you can about schools which are near you so you can think about which school might suit your child.
 You may want to visit the school, read the school’s most recent Ofsted report and its prospectus.
 In reality though there may not be much choice available if local schools are already full.
 If you are not offered a place at your preferred school you have a right of appeal.

 Disability and special needs